JamesGerardMann/PrimedSherlock/README.md

 ```
 Contingency_crRNA_Utilization
 ```
 This is very experimental and should not be used.
-It recognizes which strains have low affinity to be detected by crRNA targets and generates potential seperate pairs for highly conserved, highly mismatched strains.
+It recognizes which strains have low affinity to be detected by crRNA targets and generates potential separate pairs for highly conserved, highly mismatched strains.

 ```